Champagne Arsène Baillet

 Management Maxime Mansard

-Grape varieties 70% Meunier, 20% Pinot Noir, 10% Chardonnay
+Grape Varieties 70% Meunier, 20% Pinot Noir, 10% Chardonnay

 Dosage approx. 8 g/l (Brut)

-Sources for this profile: Maison website, personal tastings, CRM data and cross-checks.
+Sources for this portrait: Maison website, my own tastings, CRM data and cross-checks.
 Fields without sufficient verification remain open.

 Questions about this article?

-I don't claim to be error-free — if you notice something or have a question, write it here.
+I don't claim to be error-free, if you notice something or have a question, write it here.

 Powered by The Champagne Guy